-COMMITTEE DETAILS OF THE PROCEDURES Executive There is no executive committee in F&J only in MCHC.
-Audit There is no written procedure but it has always been Nomination the practice of the Directors to inquire from the either Remuneration Others (Specify) the President or the Corporate Secretary.
+COMMITTEE DETAILS OF THE PROCEDURES Executive There is no executive committee in F&J but only in MCHC.
+Audit There is no written procedure but it has always been the Nomination practice of the Directors to inquire from the either the Remuneration Others (Specify) President or the Corporate Secretary.